Manfred Roeder: Career

+Roeder's career was marked by an abundance of criminal charges, including resistance against state authority, and battery.
+In 1979, seeking to escape charges, Roeder attempted to file for asylum in Iran, as he admired Ruhollah Khomeini for his imposition of strict traditonalist morality.
+He briefly lived in the country for a few months before leaving due to lack of funds and a language barrier; Roeder's asylum request was denied shortly after his departure by Iranian authorities.

+In 1980 the Deutsche Aktionsgruppen ("German Action Groups"), a neo-Nazi organisation founded by Roeder, carried out bombings on buildings that housed foreign workers and asylum seekers, as well as Holocaust memorial sites.
+In August 1980, the Deutsche Aktionsgruppen attacked a refugee accommodation in Hamburg with molotov cocktails, killing two Vietnamese boat people.
+Within the following month, the group effectively disbanded following the arrest of all its known members.
+Because of his integral role in a terrorist organisation Roeder was sentenced to 13 years in prison in 1982.
+His trial was attended by several of his supporters, including Uwe Böhnhardt and Uwe Mundlos, who later created the National Socialist Underground militant group which perpetrated several xenophobic murders between 2001 and 2010.
+Roeder was released in 1990, after serving two-thirds of his sentence, for good behaviour and a perceived social rehabilitation.

 In 1997, the British current affairs program Panorama said that in 1995, Roeder had appeared, by invitation, as a speaker at the German military's officer training academy in Hamburg.
-This scandal, as well as the fact that Roeder had received financial donations from the military, led to the sacking of the academy's commander and the instatement of Rear-Admiral Rudolf Lange as his replacement, with the goal of restoring the good reputation of the academy.
+This scandal, as well as the fact that Roeder had received financial donations from the military, led to the firing of the academy's commander and the instatement of Rear-Admiral Rudolf Lange as his replacement, with the goal of restoring the good reputation of the academy.

+In 1996, Roeder, together with other far-right extremists, perpetrated an attack on an exhibition in Erfurt detailing the role of the Wehrmacht in Nazi Germany, for which he was charged with property damage and fined DM-4,500.

 In 1997, Roeder stood as the candidate of the far-right NPD in Stralsund in Mecklenburg-Vorpommern during the parliamentary elections, promoting himself as "Chancellor alternative 1998", but was unsuccessful.

-Roeder died on 30 July 2014 at the age of 85.

-Criminal record

-Because of his integral role in a terrorist organisation Roeder was sentenced to 13 years in prison in 1982.
-He had planned a fire bomb attack which killed two Vietnamese refugees in August 1980.
-He was released in 1990, after serving two-thirds of his sentence, for good behaviour and a perceived social rehabilitation.

-In 1996 Roeder, together with other far-right extremists, perpetrated an attack on an exhibition in Erfurt detailing the role of the Wehrmacht in Nazi Germany, for which he was charged with property damage and fined DM-4,500.
 After being sentenced to prison by the state courts of Schwerin and Rostock under Germany's Volksverhetzung law (incitement to hatred), and for other crimes, he was given a further ten months in September 2004 by the state court of Frankfurt for contempt of the state.
 In February 2005, a further sentencing for the same crime was passed by the court of Schwalmstadt.
 On 12 May 2005, he began a prison sentence in Gießen, but he was released shortly after on health grounds.